ElesCloud/ESCDocuments/Training_PhaseFive.md

 - Split training between more than one instructor should be paid per phase.
 - If you cannot pay yourself, ask to be paid.

-**PHASE FOUR COMPLETE.**
+**PHASE FIVE COMPLETE.
+TRAINING COMPLETE.**

 Thank you for your continued, valuable service as a Trainer.
-If you have any questions, contact Eles Cloud, Foundation Superintendent.
+If you have any questions, contact Eles Cloud, Chief Foundation Officer.